Advertisement Close

 The Treasure of Homemade Arab Cuisine

-Arab cuisine stands as a culinary treasure globally known for its rich flavors and diverse dishes.
-However, underneath the surface, there’s a concern lingering: Could the cherished Arab dishes vanish over time?
+Arab cuisine is a culinary treasure globally known for its rich flavors and diverse dishes.
+However, underneath its renowed reputation, there’s a concern lingering: Could the cherished Arab dishes vanish over time?
 Arab cuisine isn’t only about what you eat in restaurants; it’s also about the cherished recipes cooked in Arab households.
 Growing up in Lebanon, I would visit my maternal grandmother’s house every day after school, where I would have lunch with my cousins.
-Sundays meant a trip to my paternal grandmother’s house in the Bekaa, uniting my extended family over a heartwarming lunch.
-Yet, as my parents worked and time grew scarce, the role of traditional home-cooked meals shifted.
+Additionally, Sundays meant a trip to my paternal grandmother’s house in the Bekaa, where my extended family gathered over a heartwarming lunch.
+Yet, as my parents worked and time grew scarce, the role of traditional home-cooked meals changed.

-After moving to the United States, I experienced a longing for the flavors of Lebanese food.
-Restaurant dishes attempted to replicate the tastes, but the feeling of home was always missing.
+After moving to the United States, I found myself missing the flavors of Lebanese food more and more everyday.
+I went to Levantine restaurants hoping to enjoy the taste of Arab food, and despite the food being exceptionally delightful, the feeling of home was always missing.
 Nothing compared to the taste of both my grandmother’s dishes, prepared with love and care.
-Going back home to Lebanon during winter and summer breaks wasn’t just a heartwarming experience because of my reunion with my extended family; It also meant eating my grandma’s homemade food once again.
+Going back home to Lebanon during winter and summer breaks wasn’t just a heartwarming experience because of my reunion with my family; It also meant eating my grandma’s homemade food once again.

 The Preservation of Arab Cuisine

-While grandmothers have always been culinary experts, there’s a gradual decline in cooking skills among younger generations.
-As women rightly gain equality, human rights, access to higher education, and better positions, the traditional role of women as homemakers is evolving.
+While grandmothers have always been cooking experts, cooking skills among younger generations has been gradually declining over the years.
+As women rightfully attain equality, human rights, access to higher education, and improved work positions, the traditional role of women as homemakers is evolving.
 More women are joining the workforce, resulting in a decline in the practice of cooking.
-This causes the traditional and time-consuming recipes that have been an important part of Arab culinary culture to vanish.
+After spending a long day at work, cooking an intricate Arab dish sounds like a hassle and extremely time consuming.
+This causes the traditional complicated recipes that have been an important part of Arab culinary culture for years to vanish.

 Unlike today’s documented recipes, grandmothers rely on memory, instinct, and the stories of past generations, passing on their recipes through practice.
 The absence of recipe books in their kitchen is both intriguing and alarming.
 The dishes that have been the centerpieces of family gatherings are often held within the memory of grandmothers, transferred verbally and through shared experiences.
 But with this, questions arise: Will these treasured recipes be lost because of the changing habits of modern times or are they going to be passed down to the future generations of grandmothers?